 Many fruit trees were lost in 1974 when there was a dramatic watertable rise.
 This underlined the need for drainage to prevent salinity and waterlogging.
-The Goulburn Irrigation Regional Drainage Action Committee was formed in line with a 'whole of catchment' community and agency model advocated by Albury's Ernest 'Watershed' Jackson (Northage, 2014, pp. 47-48).
+The Goulburn Irrigation Regional Drainage Action Committee was formed in line with a 'whole of catchment' community and agency model advocated by Albury's Ernest 'Watershed' Jackson.

 The 1981 wet year created widespread awareness of salinity and it became a community issue.
 Girgarre farmer Henry Vegter had watertable problems and with the Department of Agriculture Victoria's Ian Norman, found others had similar problems.

-Solutions needed to involve everyone (Northage, 2014, p.
-47).
-Tongala farmer Jack Regan was also instrumental in forging partnerships between farmers and agencies (Northage, 2014, p.
-84).
+Solutions needed to involve everyone.
+Tongala farmer Jack Regan was also instrumental in forging partnerships between farmers and agencies.

-The all-party Parliamentary Select Committee on Salinity set up in 1982 instigated a 1984 report welcomed by all political parties (Northage, 2014, p.
-46).
-The report identified fragmented agency responsibilities and lack of coordination as major constraints on salinity control and advocated more community involvement (Northage, 2014, p.
-46).
-This led to the Salinity Pilot Program Advisory Council being set up in 1985, chaired by John Dainton (Northage, 2014) (see page 34).
+The all-party Parliamentary Select Committee on Salinity set up in 1982 instigated a 1984 report welcomed by all political parties.
+The report identified fragmented agency responsibilities and lack of coordination as major constraints on salinity control and advocated more community involvement.
+This led to the Salinity Pilot Program Advisory Council being set up in 1985, chaired by John Dainton (see page 31).

-The Murray-Darling Basin Commission succeeded the River Murray Commission in 1988, adding land and environmental matters to managing and distributing waters3.
+The Murray-Darling Basin Commission succeeded the River Murray Commission in 1988, adding land and environmental matters to managing and distributing waters.

 By the early 1990s, the 1980s' salinity focus had broadened to accommodate emerging issues like blue-green algae blooms.
-The theory of integrated catchment management was applied, capitalising on extensive and maturing partner networks and the community's desire to see action4 (Farmanco, Hydrotechonology & Northage and Associates, 1995).
+The theory of integrated catchment management was applied, capitalising on extensive and maturing partner networks and the community's desire to see action.